 The sensor packages most Contracting Parties apply are state-of-the-art.
 From an expert opinion it is well understood what sensors will provide.
-At this moment there is no sensor available that will provide exactly what the substance is that has been discharged.
+At this moment there is no sensor available that will confirm exactly what the substance is that has been discharged.
 The LFS is the only sensor providing an indication with a certain level of confidence.
-Through consultation with suppliers, R&D on the issue could be defined and physical or technical limits of feasibility could be explored.